mattbrepo/NewtonMethod/README.md

 **Start: 2012**

 ## Why
-[Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) allows finding the roots (zeros) of a function.
+The [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) allows finding the roots (zeros) of a function.
 I had probably studied this back in school.
 Anyhow, I stumbled into it years later and decided to implement it in Python to test it out.

 ## Example
 Example with the following function: